-Are you currently grieving the loss of a loved one?
-A life partner, pet, or both?
-If you’re thinking life will never be the same again or feel to guilty to move on in your recovery think again.
-On the most basic of levels you are facing a void everyday and don’t know how to cope with this particular loss.
-Well, here is one example of how to re-frame a loss into something positive.
+People avoid every day on the most basic levels and don’t know how to cope with this particular loss.
+Well, here is one example of how to re-frame a failure into something positive.
 Have you considered that a loss is an opportunity to discover what’s missing in your life?
-Simply put, this means that if something is missing, if your basic life functions feel like so much of a struggle to get through the day than why not begin exploring what’s missing.
-This can be as basic as looking for companionship or as complex as discovering new interests, hobbies, talents, anything that supplements your life in a meaningful way and adds a new flavor to your day.
+Simply put, this means that if something is missing, if your essential life functions feel like so much of a struggle to get through the day, then why not begin exploring what’s missing.
+Walking this fine line can be as basic as looking for companionship or as complex as discovering new interests, hobbies, talents, anything that supplements your life meaningfully and adds a unique flavor to your day.

-The most likely explanation is that you now have entered into a new phase of your life in which you must plan for the unexpected.
-Maybe you no longer have the same supports in your life or maybe, just maybe, you need to be more independent.
-THAT’s GOOD!!
+The most likely explanation is that you now have entered a new phase of your life in which you must plan for the unexpected.
+Maybe you no longer have the same supports in your life, or maybe, just maybe, you need to be more independent.
+That’s GOOD!!
 It means you are evolving into the new you.
 Someone far more equipped to handle the obstacles and challenges life throws at you.